Learn how to make gravy from turkey drippings for the best holiday meal! 15 minutes is all you need to make this Roast Turkey Gravy from Scratch.

 - Slowly add the chicken stock, about 1/4 cup at a time, letting the gravy cook for a minute or two between additions to thicken up.

 - If the gravy is too thick, continue adding the rest of the stock a little bit at a time to thin out the gravy to your desired consistency.
-Season with salt and pepper to taste and serve.
+If you're happy with the thickness, season with salt and pepper to taste.